-Continuing the practice established in summer 2023, the 2023-2024 annual statistics will be managed through the following approaches, carried out in parallel:
+Continuing the practice established in summer 2023, the 2024-2025 annual statistics will be managed through the following approaches, carried out in parallel:

-- 1. NZ reporting, co-developed by the AASA-PT in consultation with local and systemwide experts, will be generated by CDL and utilized for most print and all electronic holdings, as well as risk management and print circulation data - NZ reporting standardizes the data sources and fields utilized
+- NZ reporting, co-developed by the AASA-PT in consultation with local and systemwide experts, will be generated by CDL and utilized for most print and all electronic holdings, as well as risk management and print circulation data - NZ reporting standardizes the data sources and fields utilized

-- NZ reports will be distributed in summer 2024, for campus review and confirmation, after the AASA-PT has concluded its initial review of the data - Further edits to standardize the data will be pursued over time by the libraries - Detailed, technical documentation of the Network Zone reporting is available through the SILS google drive here - 2.
-Campus-based reporting will continue largely unchanged for intercampus and interlibrary loan data, digital collection statistics and specific special collections and archives holdings counts (e.g., manuscript units, pictorial items) - Campus representatives will locally collect and report these statistics, which are due to CDL by Friday, September 20, 2024
+- NZ reports will be distributed in summer 2025, for campus review, after the AASA-PT has concluded its initial review of the data - o Further edits to standardize the data will be pursued over time by the libraries - Detailed, technical documentation of the Network Zone reporting is available through the SILS google drive here - 2.
+Campus-based reporting will continue largely unchanged for intercampus and interlibrary loan data, digital collection statistics and specific special collections and archives holdings counts (e.g., manuscript units, pictorial items) - Campus representatives will locally collect and report these statistics, which are due to CDL by Friday, September 12, 2025

-Please note: Starting in FY23/24, for both NZ-generated and campus-generated data, the AASA-PT has ceased use of the "schedule" naming designations used in previous reporting years in favor of plain-language descriptive titles for each report area.
-This change is reflected in the forms and instructions, and will be in the final reports that are produced later this fall.
-This shift to clearer naming conventions is being made to support better understanding of and communication about UCL annual statistics.
+Please note: In FY23/24, for both NZ-generated and campus-generated data, the AASA-PT ceased use of the "schedule" naming designations used in previous reporting years in favor of plain-language descriptive titles for each report area.
+This change is reflected in the forms and instructions, and "schedule" language will not be used in the final reports that are produced later this fall.
+The clearer naming conventions support better understanding of and communication about UCL annual statistics.
 Where appropriate, the forms and instructions note the previously-used "schedule" names, to help facilitate this transition.
 Data reporting requirements are not impacted by this naming change.